CPC Definition - Subclass C22C

 This place covers:

-Ferrous and non ferrous alloys, radioactive alloys, amorphous alloys, alloys containing fibres or filaments.
+Ferrous and non-ferrous alloys, radioactive alloys, amorphous alloys or alloys containing fibres or filaments.

-It covers also cermets, master alloys, metal matrix composites, methods of making amorphous alloys as well as methods of making alloys by melting, by powder metallurgy, by removing material from alloys to produce alloys of different constitution.
+It also covers cermet, master alloys, metal matrix composites, methods of making amorphous alloys, as well as methods of making alloys by melting, by powder metallurgy or by removing material from alloys to produce alloys of different constitution.

 Therefore, the term "alloys" includes:

-b) ceramic compositions containing free metal bonded to carbides, diamond, oxides, borides, nitrides or silicides, e.g. cermets, or other metal compounds, e.g. oxynitrides or sulfides, other than as macroscopic reinforcing agents.
+b) ceramic compositions containing free metal bonded to carbides, diamond, oxides, borides, nitrides or silicides, e.g. cermet or other metal compounds, e.g. oxynitrides or sulfides, other than as macroscopic reinforcing agents.

 Relationships with other classification places

-When the alloy is intended for a particular use/product then the use/ product is classified as well (see informative references for some of them).
+When the alloy is intended for a particular use/product, then the use or product is classified as well (see informative references for some of them).

 References